-The ultimate labor market impacts are further complicated by the distinction between task automation, which we analyze, and worker impacts that happen at the occupation level.
-As shown in \textcite{autor2025expertise}, the loss of individual tasks does not necessary hurt the employees.
-Indeed, based on the expertise of task and how that relates to the occupation's bundle of tasks, automation could increase or decrease wages.
-It could also increase or decrease the employment in that occupation.
-The labor impacts will thus be a combination of task automation that happens and occupational-level responses that follow.

-\paragraph{Further Limitations.} Our findings are preliminary and are based on an incomplete subset of an ongoing survey (as discussed above).
-Moreover, our analysis is restricted to tasks we classify as offering at least 10\% potential time savings from LLM use.
+\paragraph{Limitations.} Our analysis focuses on a subset of tasks among those we classify as offering at least 10\% potential time savings from LLM use.
 Accordingly, we do not claim rapid automation potential across all human work.
-Rather, our evidence points to a broad and fast-rising expansion of AI capabilities within text-centric real-world labor-market tasks where LLMs plausibly deliver meaningful time savings.
+Rather, our evidence points to a broad and fast-rising expansion of AI capabilities within text-centric real-world labor market tasks where LLMs plausibly deliver meaningful time savings.

 Another limitation of our approach is that, despite careful task and survey design, we may fail to capture important dimensions of real-world work and its evaluation.
 In particular, we require each task instance to be self-contained, with all relevant information provided in the prompt.
 This constraint limits our ability to represent tasks that depend on interaction with external artifacts (e.g., opening and editing files, navigating software environments) or on repeated, multi-turn interactions with other people that cannot be condensed into a single vignette.
 We partially mitigate this concern by restricting our analysis to instances that evaluators deem realistic and representative of the underlying task.
 Nonetheless, some dimensions of work are excluded by construction.